KyloIO/kylo-docs/user-guides/KyloOperationsGuide.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 You can adjust the memory setting of the Kylo Service using the
-KYLO_SERVICES _OPTS environment variable.
+KYLO_SERVICES_OPTS environment variable.
 This may be necessary if
 the application is experiencing OutOfMemory errors.
 These would appear
 in the log files.

 .. code-block:: shell

-    export KYLO_SERVICES_OPTS=Xmx2g
+    export KYLO_SERVICES_OPTS="-Xmx2g"

 ..